Responsibilities and Procedures

 Qualifications for CNMs/CMs to serve on AMCB's committees include the following:

-Please submit all materials to the AMCB by e-mail by July 1.
+Please submit all materials to the AMCB by e-mail by September 25th.
 We will send your application to the appropriate committee chairperson who will communicate directly with you.
 The committee chairperson recommends committee appointments to the BOD for approval according to the specific needs of the committee.

 If you have any questions, please contact:

-Senior Certificate Maintenance Program Coordinator
+Certificate Maintenance Program Coordinator